 If You Die Without a Will, Who Gets Your Estate Under New Jersey Laws?

-How is property divided if there is no will?
-The chart below shows how an estate is distributed in New Jersey if you do not have a last will.
-If you die without a will and are a resident of New Jersey, state law provides the manner for distributing your property.
-Your net value of your estate after deduction of debts, taxes and family exemptions, etc., will be distributed to your heirs as follows.
+When no will exists, the statutes of New Jersey provide for the distribution of property to heirs.
+These laws are called the laws of “intestate succession”.
+The chart below shows how an estate is distributed in New Jersey if you do not have a last will or trust.
+If you die without a will/trust and are a resident of New Jersey, state law provides the manner in which your property will be distributed.
+After deduction(s) for debts, taxes, and (potentially an elective share claim by a spouse in a second marriage, for example), etc., the net value of your estate will be distributed to your heirs as follows.

 - A surviving wife or husband receives the entirety of the remaining estate if they have common descendants (children) born or legally adopted while the husband and wife are legally married.
-If the decedent has descendants and a surviving spouse but the descendants are from another relationship, separate from the surviving spouse then the surviving spouse is entitled to the first 25% of the decedent’s Estate but not less than $50,000 or more than $200,000.
-Thereafter 50% of the remaining assets of the decedent’s estate go to the surviving spouse and 50% is divided among the surviving descendants (children) equally.If the decedent leaves a surviving spouse, no children but a surviving parent(s) then the surviving spouse is entitled to 25% of the descendant’s estate but not less than $50,000 or more than $200,000.
+If the decedent has descendants and a surviving spouse, but the descendants are from another relationship separate from the surviving spouse, then the surviving spouse is first entitled to the first 25% of the decedent’s Estate but not less than $50,000 or more than $200,000.
+Thereafter 50% of the remaining assets of the decedent’s estate go to the surviving spouse and 50% is divided among the surviving descendants (children) equally.
+If the decedent leaves a surviving spouse, no children, but a surviving parent(s), then the surviving spouse is first entitled to 25% of the decedent’s estate, but not less than $50,000 or more than $200,000.
 The remaining assets of the intestate estate go 75% to the surviving spouse and 25% to the decedent’s parents.

 More remote cases are not covered here.
-Remember, the State of New Jersey takes your property if you have no Last Will and you do not have a spouse, child or descendants; parent(s); brother(s) or sister(s) and their descendants; grandparent(s); uncle(s), aunt(s) or their children; or their grandchildren.
+Remember, the State of New Jersey takes your property if you have no Last Will and you do not have a spouse, child, or descendants; parent(s); brother(s) or sister(s) and their descendants; grandparent(s); uncle(s), aunt(s) or their children; or their grandchildren.

 How is Probate Handled When No Will Exists?